ATM2100/GuidedWalkThroughOfLinux/Guide.md

 `-- File3.txt
 ```

-First, you could update the time stamps of File1.txt, File2.txt, File3.txt.
-This may not seem very useful at face value, however some assumptions about a file with an older time stamp can be made by computers.
-A classic example is that `makefile` or `make` will skip files that have not changed since the last time it was "made".
-That may not make to much sense for now, but the important part is that there are times when all you need to do is update a time stamp for a program to work.
+First, you could update the time stamps of File1.txt, File2.txt, and File3.txt.
+This may seem like it is not very useful at face value.
+However, some assumptions about files with old timestamps can lead to confusion between computers and users.
+A classic example is that `makefile` or `make` will skip files that have not changed since the last time it was "made."
+That may not make much sense for now, but the important part is that there are times when all you need to do is update a time stamp for a program to work.

-However, most of the time when you are starting out touch is used to create an empty file.
+However, when you start out, `touch` is used to create an empty file.
 Using the example from earlier, if `touch` was used in these ways:
 ```
 $ touch File4.txt
 $ touch File5.txt File6.txt File7.txt